-The purpose of this document is to detail the University Health Board (UHB) management procedure for Human Tissue in Clinical Research in line with the requirements of the Human Tissue Authority (HTA).
+The purpose of this document is to detail the UHB management procedure for Human Tissue in Clinical Research in line with the requirements of the Human Tissue Authority (HTA).

-The objective of this procedure is to ensure the University Health Board (UHB)compliance with the Human Tissue Act 2004 and ethical considerations in relation to research using human tissue.
-This procedure is an integral part of the UHB's research governance arrangements.
+The objective of this procedure is to ensure the UHB compliance with the Human Tissue Act 2004 and ethical considerations in relation to research using human tissue.
+This procedure are an integral part of the UHB's research governance arrangements.